hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_illustration_of_a_futuristic_astronaut_in_a_sleek_efccf71a-02b5-4d30-896a-7c0462bce256-0_1.content.md

 ## Contact Us

 If you have any questions or suggestions, please don't hesitate to contact us.
 We value your feedback and strive to provide the best service possible.
-You can reach us at [email protected] or through our social media channels.
+You can reach us at me@pavolhejny.com or through our social media channels.

 Thank you for choosing our wallpapers for your desktop background.
 We hope you enjoy the futuristic astronaut illustration as much as we do!